Evelyn Ankers

 Evelyn Felisa Ankers (August 17, 1918 – August 29, 1985) was a British-American actress who often played variations on the role of the cultured young leading lady in many American horror films during the 1940s, most notably The Wolf Man (1941) opposite Lon Chaney Jr., a frequent screen partner.

 Early years

 Ankers was born to British parents in Valparaíso, Chile.
-She was educated at The Latymer School, the Golophyn School, the Tacchomo School of Music and Dramatic Art, and the Royal Academy of Dramatic Art in London.
+She was educated at The Latymer School, the Godolphin School, the Tacchomo School of Music and Dramatic Art, and the Royal Academy of Dramatic Art in London.

 Stage

 Ankers' stage debut came in Colombia at age 10 when she had the title role in The Daughter of Dolores.
 On Broadway, she had the role of Lucy Gilham in Ladies in Retirement (1940).
 In London, she acted in Bats in the Belfry.